Resource

 Function Calling

-A capability that allows AI models to trigger external tools, APIs, or predefined code functions in response to natural language commands.
-This is widely used in autonomous systems to extend the model's abilities beyond text generation.
+A capability that allows AI models to trigger external tools, APIs, or predefined code functions as part of generating a response.
+This is widely used in agentic and autonomous systems to extend a model's abilities beyond text generation.

 Fuzzy Logic